On Hopf algebras over basic Hopf algebras of dimension 24: Introduction

 \section{Introduction}

 Let $\K$ be an algebraically closed field of characteristic zero.
-This work is a contribution to the classification of finite-dimensional Hopf algebras over $\K$ without the dual Chevalley property, that is, the coradical is not a subalgebra.
-It is a difficult question to classify such Hopf algebras for lacks of standard methods.
-Until now, examples without pointed duals were constructed in \cite{GG16,HX17,HX18b,X17,X18} via the generalized lifting method proposed by Andruskiewitsch and Cuadra \cite{AC13}.
+It is a fundamental and difficult question in Hopf algebra theory to classify finite-dimensional ones.
+The research in this direction is very rich.
+Most of the classification results consist of Hopf algebras that are basic or have the dual Chevalley property (that is, its coradical is a subalgebra) .
+But there are very few results on finite-dimensional Hopf algebras without the dual Chevalley property in the literature, unless examples without pointed duals were constructed in \cite{GG16,HX17,HX18b,MBGG,X17} via the generalized lifting method \cite{AC13}.